thethunderturner/filament/packages/forms/docs/02-fields/19-slider.md

 <AutoScreenshot name="forms/fields/slider/simple" alt="Slider" version="4.x" />

-## Changing the range
+## Range

 By default, the slider has a range of 0 to 100.
-You can change using the `range()` method:
+You can change this, using the `range()` method:

 ```php
 use Filament\Forms\Components\Slider;